 Frank served in various leadership positions: Head of the Ascent/Entry Training Section, Chief of the Flight Training Branch, Chief of the Space Station Operations and Training Office, Chief of the Space Station Training Division, and finally, Chief of the Space Flight Training Division.
 Frank retired from NASA in 1999.

 Frank earned a bachelor’s degree in physics from St. Mary's College, California and master’s degree in environmental management from University of Houston - Clear Lake.

 Have you ever looked closely at the Tietronix logo?
 If you do, you will notice a “T", "I", and "E” formed by the openings of the 3D spherical shapes.
-These letters stand for the founders, Tang, Izygon, and Engelhardt.
-In this case—what is missing is what is important.
+These letters stand for Technology, Innovation, and Excellence.
+This is the essence of Tietronix.